thomas1242/Fractal-Explorer/README.md

 # Mandelbrot and Julia set explorer
-## Coursework from Dave Small's Intro to Digital Arts & Sciences class.
+## Coursework from Dave Small's Intro to Digital Arts & Sciences.

 Move the mouse cursor to control where you zoom.